BMS Logo (Bristol Myers Squibb Logo)

 The decision to redesign the BMS logo was made for several reasons:

-- The company owners wanted to shift the focus and emphasize the focus on the patient and their problems.
+3. The company owners wanted to shift the focus to the patient and their problems.
 They decided to draw attention to the drug manufacturer rather than individual brands.

-As a result, the abstract geometric symbol was replaced by five purple stripes depicting the outline of a palm.
+As a result, the abstract geometric symbol was replaced with five purple stripes that outline a palm.
 This hand symbolizes the help that BMS provides to sick people.
 It serves as a symbol of humanity and an individualized approach to drug development.
 The company name is on the right side in a gray sans-serif font.

 The logo was designed by branding firm Siegel+Gale and in-house marketing experts at Bristol Myers Squibb.
 Before this, research was conducted to determine which design would attract the most attention.